Adrien de Gerlache: First expedition

 In 1896, de Gerlache purchased the Norwegian-built whaling ship Patria, which he extensively refitted and renamed Belgica.
 With a multinational crew including Roald Amundsen, Frederick Cook, Antoni Bolesław Dobrowolski, Henryk Arctowski and Emil Racoviță, he set sail from Antwerp on 16 August 1897.

 The Belgica reached the coast of Graham Land on the Antarctic Peninsula in January 1898.
 Sailing between the Graham Land coast and a string of islands to the west, de Gerlache named the passage Belgica Strait.
 This strait was later renamed Gerlache Strait in his honour.
 After charting and naming several islands during some 20 separate landings, they crossed the Antarctic Circle on 15 February 1898.

 On 28 February 1898, de Gerlache's expedition became trapped in the ice of the Bellinghausen Sea, near Peter I Island.
-Despite their efforts, they quickly realised that they would be forced to spend the winter on Antarctica.
+Despite their efforts, they quickly realised that they would be forced to spend the winter in Antarctica.
 Total darkness set in on 17 May, lasting until 23 July.
 Another seven months of hardship followed as the crew laboured to free the vessel from the ice.
 Several men lost their sanity, including one Belgian sailor who left the ship "announcing he was going back to Belgium".
 The party also suffered from scurvy.

-On 15 February 1899 the vessel was able to begin moving through the channel that the crew had cleared.
+On 15 February 1899, the vessel was able to begin moving through the channel that the crew had cleared.
 It took them nearly a month to cover 7 miles, and on 14 March they cleared the ice.
 The expedition returned to Antwerp on 5 November 1899.
 In 1902, de Gerlache's book Quinze Mois dans l'Antarctique ('Fifteen Months in Antarctica'), published in 1901, was awarded a prize by the Académie française.

 The fungi collected during the expedition were described in a paper published in 1905 by Marietta Hanson Rousseau and Elisa Caroline Bommer.